talkout/Academic-Website/content/home/about.md

 # Biography

-Self: Still a work in progress, always!
+Self: a work in progress, always!